shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 ## Https vs. Http

-Depending on whether your web app is serving https or http files make sure to adjust your `schemes` component of the Swagger-spec to the appropriate transfer protocol.
+Depending on whether our web app is serving https or http files make sure to adjust our `schemes` component of the Swagger-spec to the appropriate transfer protocol.

 Example